athyuttamre/project-euler/README.md

-project-euler
+Project Euler
 =============

-Solutions in Python to problems from Project Euler.
+Solutions in Python 3 to problems from Project Euler.